 Specifying a span allows you to visualize data within the specified window or range of values.
 The span equals the difference between the minimum and maximum thumb values for the visible range on the range slider.
-It is also possible to have a span equal to zero (both thumbs on the slider are pushed close together) and the range on the range slider is displayed as a single value.
-For example, if you have a layer for building floors and set Span to 0 and Step Interval to 1, stepping forward or back on the slider will progress by one (step interval) and will display a single floor.
-However, if you change the span to 3, stepping the thumbs by one (the step interval) will display the data for the entire span, that is, for 4 floors (the floor matching the max value, the floor for the min value and the two floors in between).
-The basic query used to display the range-enabled data, in this case, is display data that is greater than or equal to the min of the range and that is less than or equal to the max of the range.
+It is also possible to have a span equal to zero (both thumbs on the slider are pushed close together), and the range on the range slider is displayed as a single value.
+For example, if you have a layer for building floors and set Span to 0 and Step Interval to 1, using Step forward or Step back on the slider progresses the slider by one (step interval) and displays a single floor.
+However, if you change the span to 3, stepping the thumbs by one (the step interval) displays the data for the entire span, that is, for 4 floors (the floor matching the maximum value, the floor for the minimum value and the two floors in between).
+The basic query used to display the range-enabled data, in this case, is to display data that is greater than or equal to the minimum of the range and that is less than or equal to the maximum of the range.

 The range span is configured in the Current Range group on the Range tab.
 When range is enabled in the map, you can type a value to customize the span.
 You can also interactively modify the span value by dragging the minimum thumb on the range slider.
 The values on the slider dynamically update and correlate with the values on the Range tab.
 You can optionally lock the span; this prevents you from interactively changing the span from within the range slider.